Mullaperiyar Dam

-Mullaperiyar Dam (/ml/) is a masonry gravity dam on the Periyar River of Idukki district of Indian state of Kerala.
+Mullaperiyar Dam (/ml/) is a masonry gravity dam on the Periyar River of Kumily panchayat in Idukki district of Indian state of Kerala.
 It is situated 150 km south east of Kochi and 200 km north east of state capital city of Trivandrum.
 It is located 881 m above the sea level, on the Cardamom Hills of the Western Ghats in Thekkady, Idukki District of Kerala, India.

 It was constructed between 1887 and 1895 by workers under the command of Colonel John Pennycuick, and also reached in an agreement to divert water eastwards to the Madras Presidency area (present-day Tamil Nadu).
 It has a height of 53.6 m from the foundation, and a length of 365.7 m.
 The Periyar National Park in Thekkady is located around the dam's reservoir.
 The dam is built at the confluence of Mullayar and Periyar rivers.
 The dam is located in Kerala on the river Periyar, but is operated and maintained by the neighbouring state of Tamil Nadu.
 Although the Periyar River has a total catchment area of 5398 km^{2} with 114 km^{2} downstream from the dam in Tamil Nadu, the catchment area of the Mullaperiyar Dam itself lies entirely in Kerala and thus the Periyar is not an inter-State river.
 On 21 November 2014, the water level hit 142 feet for the first time in 35 years.
 The reservoir again hit the maximum limit of 142 feet on 15 August 2018, following incessant rains in the state of Kerala.
 In a 2021 UNU-INWEH report about ageing large dams around the world, Mullaperiyar dam was said to be "situated in a seismically active area with significant structural flaws and poses risk to 5-10 million people if the 130+ years old dam were to fail".